SRaghuram/neo4j/private/benchmarks/jmh-benchmark-api/README.md

   - warmup settings per benchmark
   - SuiteDescription.fromConfig should not take a SuiteDescription as input parameter
 - Overhaul Validation
   - instead of storing strings, we should store references to the classes that contained errors, as well as the reasons
-- Annotations
-  - split into 2 interfaces